f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

 In some VIPRION blades there is an option to configure an **SSL Mode** for vCMP guests.
 This option is not available in VELOS, and the behavior may be different:

 If you currently utilize the SSL Mode feature where SSL resources can be **Dedicated, Shared, or Isolated** for each vCMP guest, this configuration option is not supported on VELOS at initial release. vCMP guests operate in the default shared mode meaning all guests get equal access to the shared SSL hardware resources.
-You may configure the SSL Mode to **dedicated** where SSL hardware resources are dedicated to a guest in proportion to the vCPU’s assigned to a guest.
+You may configure the SSL Mode to **dedicated** where SSL hardware resources are dedicated to a guest in proportion to the vCPUs assigned to a guest.
 You may also configure **none**, meaning all SSL processing is done in software.

 In VELOS there is no SSL Mode configuration option.
 By default, you may configure the **Crypto/Compression Acceleration** option when deploying a VELOS tenant.
 The choices are **enabled** or **disabled**.
-When enabled the system will assign SSL hardware resources in proportion to the number of vCPU’s assigned to the tenant.
+When enabled the system will assign SSL hardware resources in proportion to the number of vCPUs assigned to the tenant.
 This is conceptually similar to how SSL Mode **Dedicated** works on vCMP guests but not 100% the same implementation.
 When disabled no SSL hardware resources are assigned to the tenant and all processing is done in software.
 A environment currently running in the default shared mode will now be running in a mode that essentially mimics the SSL Mode Dedicated.

 Lastly the tenant may be configured to support **Appliance Mode** which is a security option which disables root and bash access to the tenant.